nikkeisadev/Sentry/README.md

 - Prevent installed apps from runing for a specified time.
 (Disable any application while, for example, exams.)

 ## Usage 📖
+### Always run the program from VS Code terminal, and open the `/source` directory, otherwise the software will break. 📘
 If the client, and the enviorment is ready, then you just have to start the software.
 Then you have to register a user from the administrator terminal window, and then login with these credentials.

 ### Backend management 🎛